-For midsized companies, redesigning the company’s website can be as much of a personnel challenge as a design one.
-After all, how do you decide who the contacts and decision-makers should be, and which employees should be involved at all?
+For midsized companies, the business website redesign can be as much of a personnel challenge as a design one.
+After all, how do you decide who the contacts and decision-makers should be.
+And which employees should be involved at all?

 Here are a few ways your employees and departments can help you get a better business website: